peterfronc/json-serializer/README.md

 * implementation is very minimal and kept simple (feel free to commit to work)
 * delivers function `json.parse` which is a similar method to `JSON.parse`, with a simpler regex used.

-If you have any queries or sugesstions please write to peter.fronc@qubitproducts.com